-Working knowledge of: rules, regulations, policies and procedures pertinent to available social service programs; available community resources including their roles, services and responsibilities; federal and State non-discrimination and Privacy Act laws applicable to social service programs; case management practices; education and training requirements for a wide variety of occupations.
+Working knowledge of: rules, regulations, policies and procedures pertinent to [public assistance; guidelines and requirements of other available social service programs; available community resources including their roles, services and responsibilities; federal and State non-discrimination and Privacy Act laws applicable to [public assistance] social service programs; case management practices; education and training requirements for a wide variety of occupations.
 General knowledge of: laws applicable to reporting child abuse and neglect.
-Ability to: conduct effective interviews and explain complex regulations and requirements; recognize evidence of domestic violence and take appropriate action; recognize and make referrals for substance abusers; ask questions and evaluate responses; defuse potentially volatile situations; organize and prioritize work to meet required timeframes; establish and maintain rapport with applicants and benefit recipients; set priorities which accurately reflect the relative importance of job responsibilities; speak one-on-one or to groups with persons of various ethnic, cultural and educational backgrounds; write concise, logical, grammatically correct summaries to document and explain case activities; compare data to program standards; document facts and prepare clear and understandable case notes; navigate effectively in a Windows-based computer system; type narrative materials using word processing software; read and interpret technical and legal documents such as divorce decrees, property deeds, insurance policies and program manuals sufficient to determine client resources; work independently and follow through on assignments with minimal direction; and all knowledge, skills and abilities required at the lower level.
+Ability to: conduct effective interviews and explain complex regulations and requirements; recognize evidence of domestic violence and take appropriate action; recognize and make referrals for substance abusers; ask questions and evaluate responses; defuse potentially volatile situations; organize and prioritize work to meet required timeframes; establish and maintain rapport with applicants and benefit recipients; set priorities which accurately reflect the relative importance of job responsibilities; speak one-on-one or to groups with persons of various ethnic, cultural and educational backgrounds; write concise, logical, grammatically correct summaries to document and explain case activities; compare data to program standards; document facts [pertinent to eligibility] and prepare clear and understandable case notes; navigate effectively in a Windows-based computer system; type narrative materials using word processing software; read and interpret technical and legal documents such as divorce decrees, property deeds, insurance policies and program manuals sufficient to determine client resources; [and establish eligibility;] work independently and follow through on assignments with minimal direction; and all knowledge, skills and abilities required at the lower level.

-FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job): Working knowledge of: rules, regulations, policies, and procedures pertinent to assigned program(s); guidelines and requirements of other social service programs available in the community.
+FULL PERFORMANCE KNOWLEDGE, SKILLS AND ABILITIES (typically acquired on the job):

+Working knowledge of: rules, regulations, policies, and procedures pertinent to assigned program(s); [General knowledge of: federal and State non-discrimination and Privacy Act provisions applicable to public assistance programs;] guidelines and requirements of other social service programs available in the community.